posthell vs Hootsuite

 Honest X handling and post-level attribution

-posthell shows which post actually drove traffic and signups, instead of vanity dashboards built to justify a team's budget.
+posthell shows which post actually drove traffic and followers, instead of vanity dashboards built to justify a team's budget.

 Which one is right for you